+49 (89) 215301011 [email protected]

 Although Google optimization is becoming more and more popular in the Russian-speaking market, there is another SEO approach that you should familiarize yourself with if you’re interested in optimizing your content for Russian-speaking users.
 Welcome to SEO for Yandex.

-Yandex, one of the most popular search engines in the region, attracts a good deal of online users in Russia (60%), Belarus (30%), Kazakhstan (20%) and the Ukraine (10%)*.
-You read that right: Ukrainians are still among Yandex’s users, even though the search engine was banned in the Ukraine in 2017 due to political tensions.
+Yandex, one of the most popular search engines in the region, attracts a good deal of online users in Russia (60%), Belarus (30%), Kazakhstan (20%), and Ukraine (10%)*.
+You read that right: Ukrainians are still among Yandex’s users, even though the search engine was banned in Ukraine in 2017 due to political tensions.

 Plus, there are Russian speakers throughout Europe, North America and the world at large who are very likely to turn to Yandex to browse the Web or go shopping online.